 Long-term memory is a type of memory that is encoded in the brain for years.
 It can be divided into two major groups:

 - Explicit or declarative memory refers to the memories that are consciously recalled as episodes of life.
-It depends primarily on the medial temporal lobe and hippocampus, though there is also theory that the amygdala plays a role in this.
+It depends primarily on the medial temporal lobe and hippocampus, though there is also a theory that the amygdala plays a role in this.

 - Implicit or procedural memory refers to the memories that are responsible for learning and remembering motor and cognitive skills.
 It depends primarily on the basal ganglia and cerebellum.

 Emotional learning has a strong influence on memory formation and its long-term consolidation.
 Consolidation is considered a slow process, during which the memories are not yet considered permanently set.
-This might allow opportunity for an emotional reaction related to an event to influence its storage and increase the likelihood of it being remembered.
+This might allow the opportunity for an emotional reaction related to an event to influence its storage and increase the likelihood of it being remembered.

 The amygdala, a brain structure that is primarily involved in emotional learning, regulates various stages of memory formation in other brain regions, such as the hippocampus and prefrontal cortex.
 It is associated with the consolidation and retrieval of emotional memories.
-However, the medial temporal lobe structures including the hippocampus, entorhinal cortex, and perirhinal cortex in conjunction with the amygdala play a pivotal role in declarative memory formation, memory consolidation, contextual fear memory formation, and hippocampus-dependent higher order conditioning practices, such as trace conditioning, and conditional discrimination learning.
+However, the medial temporal lobe structures including the hippocampus, entorhinal cortex, and perirhinal cortex in conjunction with the amygdala play a pivotal role in declarative memory formation, memory consolidation, contextual fear memory formation, and hippocampus-dependent higher-order conditioning practices, such as trace conditioning, and conditional discrimination learning.
 In addition, the amygdala influences the hypothalamic-pituitary-adrenal axis to release stress hormones that subsequently regulate memory consolidation as well as storage in the cerebellum, sensory neocortex, and medial temporal lobe.

 Besides memory consolidation, retrieval of contextual memory is also regulated by the interplay between the amygdala, hippocampus, and prefrontal cortex.
-In contrast to the dorsal or posterior hippocampus, that encodes memories of specific objects and their location in a particular context, the ventral or anterior hippocampus participate in memory formation that strongly differentiates between contexts.
-Such contextual memories from the ventral or anterior hippocampus are passed on to the prefrontal cortex, which subsequently facilitates the retrieval of specific object-related memories through perirhinal and lateral entorhinal cortex.
+In contrast to the dorsal or posterior hippocampus, which encodes memories of specific objects and their location in a particular context, the ventral or anterior hippocampus participates in memory formation that strongly differentiates between contexts.
+Such contextual memories from the ventral or anterior hippocampus are passed on to the prefrontal cortex, which subsequently facilitates the retrieval of specific object-related memories through the perirhinal and lateral entorhinal cortex.